 The work that needs to be done to maintain these things and relationships alone can sometimes be overwhelming.
 My wife and I work incredibly hard to keep what we have in good repair.

 To be chasing too many things and relationships I don’t already have can leave my current belongings and relationships with less time for maintenance.
 With less maintenance means more relationship wear and tear.
-As well more opportunity for relationship break down.
+As well as more opportunity for relationship break downs.

 So if I am going to be spending time dreaming big about my next things, relationships, opportunities, I sure as hell better make sure that my “house is in order.”